Saturday, December 18, 2021

 2 bay leaves

-In a large pot or Dutch oven, add the olive oil; over low heat, sauté the leek for 5 minutes.
+In a large pot or Dutch oven, add the olive oil; over low heat, sauté the leek and carrot for 8 to 10 minutes.

 Seafood